fenixn/encodeon-wp-sales-rep-manager/README.md

 ## ToDo
 1. Finish up show for Sales Rep.
-   - Implement pagination for Sales Rep Table.
+   - Finish pagination for Sales Rep Table.
+     - Set up the AJAX Call
+     - Set up pager to skip on many pages.
+     - Have pager appear both at top and bottom of the sales rep table.
    - Implement search for Sales Rep Table.
 2. Implement create method for Sales Rep.
 3. Implement edit method for Sales Rep.